What the Locals Eat in Cáceres, Spain

 Where to Eat in Cáceres: A Local's Suggestions

-For the typical tourist visiting Cáceres, the maps and tourist offices may send you around the Plaza Mayor in order to eat your meals.
-If you’d rather avoid the touristy Old Part for meals and go places where you can mingle with the locals and really experience the Spanish way of life, this list of places to eat in Cáceres is exactly what you need.
+For the typical tourist visiting Cáceres, the maps and tourist offices may send you to the Plaza Mayor in order to eat your meals.
+If you’d rather avoid the touristy part of town and go places where you can mingle with the locals and really experience the Spanish way of life, this list of places to eat in Cáceres is exactly what you need.

-By far the best dessert spot is Pasteleria Imperial, on the more posh side of town, for sure.
-I would recommend the Bambas, or cream filled donuts, or the tarta de piñones.
-Napolitanas are also a very safe bet--croissant style pastry filled with rich chocolate icing.
+By far the best dessert spot is Pasteleria Imperial, which is located on the more posh side of town for sure.
+I would recommend the Bambas, or cream-filled donuts, or the tarta de piñones.
+Napolitanas are also a very safe bet—these are croissant-style pastries filled with rich chocolate icing.
 A bakery called Cupcakes Cáceres makes delightfully cute cakes and cupcakes made-to-order, although they already have some things made for daily customers.
 It's the only true, American-style cupcake bakery I have found in Cáceres.

 Any place you see that says Horno Santa Ofelia or Horno Santa Ana is a bakery with all sorts of little tarts and pies.
 Typically, the word Pasteleria denotes a bakery.

 La Cruz is a roundabout at the end of Cánovas park, and there is a delicious ice cream shop there.
 Favorite candy shops are scattered throughout Cáceres and are unmistakable with their blue and yellow signs that read the name: Sanchez Cortes.